 Then when he moves on to the next Porta Potty, a second guy rolls a hand truck under the one that was just cleaned and starts wheeling it to the lift gate of the flatbed truck.

-Suddenly the homeless, even the ones who seemed to be pretty much ignoring the demonstration—people who were just jamming around their barbecues with harmonicas and guitars—are putting down their instruments and converging on the Porta Potty guys.
+Suddenly the homeless, even the ones who seemed to be pretty much ignoring the demonstration—including the ones who were jamming together with harmonicas and guitars—are putting down their instruments and converging on the Porta Potty guys.
 I’m trying to get closer to the speaker.
 What little I heard was interesting.
 Plus he’s amazingly good-looking, and not much older than me.
-I can’t help but notice that, even though guys like him never notice me—due to my straight-as-a-board hair and the fact that my glasses make me look as if I’m always startled.
+I can’t help but notice that, even though guys like him never notice me—due to my straight-as-a-board hair and the fact that the lenses of my glasses make me look as if I’m always startled.

 But now homeless people—many of them with disgusting teeth and body odor—have surrounded me and are blocking my way.